What is Hydrogenated Water and Is It Good For You?

 It’s thought that hydrogen-rich water reduces inflammation by preventing lactate from accumulating in the blood as quickly.
 Lactate causes muscle fatigue.

-One study confirmed that drinking hydrogen water can slow down blood lactate accumulation and decrease muscle fatigue.
+One study confirmed that drinking hydrogen water can reduce blood lactate accumulation and delay muscle fatigue.
 The placebo-controlled study compared two groups of athletes: one group consumed 51 ounces of hydrogen water per day, while the other group drank placebo water.

 Athletes drinking water